3 years full-time

 Taught by world-leading experts and with the opportunity to gain a solid grounding in the latest research, Philosophy at York enables you to become an independent scholar, growing and developing intellectually.

 You have a wide range of options to choose from, reflecting the expertise of a large and diverse department.
 We offer modules in all the central areas of philosophy and you can tailor your degree to reflect your own areas of interest.
+The exact modules we offer may vary from year to year.

 In first year we will ensure that you gain a firm grounding in philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
 We will introduce you to some of the central areas of Philosophy and challenge you to form your own opinions about the bigger questions.